-Heavy fighting in Yemen between pro-government forces and Shia rebels killed more than three dozen people in the previous 24 hours, Yemeni officials and tribal leaders said Tuesday.
+Heavy fighting between government forces and Houthi rebels has killed more than two dozen people in the past three days in the central Marib province, Yemeni officials and tribal leaders said Tuesday.

-The officials spoke on condition of anonymity because they were not authorized to brief the media, while the tribal leaders did so for fear of reprisals.
+The officials spoke on condition of anonymity because they were not authorized to brief the media, as did the tribal leaders for fear of reprisals.

 U.N. envoy to Yemen Martin Griffiths said he was ``extremely concerned'' about the Houthi attacks on Marib, ``especially at a time of renewed diplomatic momentum'' to resume talks aiming to end the war.

 ``A negotiated political settlement that meets the aspirations of the Yemeni people is the only sustainable solution to end this conflict,'' he tweeted.